Data Protection Addendum

 - cooperate with the University’s reasonable requests in connection with efforts by the University to intervene and quash or modify the legal order, demand or request; and

-- upon the University’s request, provide the University with a copy of its response.
+- provide the University with a copy of its response.

 b.
-If the University receives a subpoena, warrant, or other legal order, demand (including request pursuant to the Virginia Freedom of Information Act) or request seeking University Data maintained by Selected Firm/Vendor, the University will promptly provide a copy to Selected Firm/Vendor.
-Selected Firm/Vendor will promptly supply the University with copies of data required for the University to respond, and will cooperate with the University’s reasonable requests in connection with its response.
+If the University receives a subpoena, warrant, or other legal order, demand or request (including request pursuant to the Virginia Freedom of Information Act) seeking University Data maintained by Selected Firm/Vendor, the University will promptly provide a copy to Selected Firm/Vendor.
+Selected Firm/Vendor will promptly supply the University with copies of data required for the University to respond in a timely manner, and will cooperate with the University’s reasonable requests in connection with its response.

 a.
 The University reserves the right in its sole discretion to perform audits of Selected Firm/Vendor at the University’s expense to ensure compliance with the terms of this agreement.
 The Selected Firm/Vendor shall reasonably cooperate in the performance of such audits.
 This provision applies to all agreements under which the Selected Firm/Vendor must create, obtain, transmit, use, maintain, process, or dispose of University Data.

 b.
-If the Selected Firm/Vendor must under this agreement create, obtain, transmit, use, maintain, process, or dispose of the subset of University Data known as Personally Identifiable Information or financial or business data which has been identified to the Selected Firm/Vendor as having the potential to affect the accuracy of the University’s financial statements, Selected Firm/Vendor will at its expense conduct or have conducted at least annually a:
+If the Selected Firm/Vendor must under this agreement create, access, obtain, transmit, use, maintain, process, or dispose of Protected University Data or financial or business data which has been identified to the Selected Firm/Vendor as having the potential to affect the accuracy of the University’s financial statements, Selected Firm/Vendor will at its expense conduct or have conducted, at least annually, a:

-- American Institute of CPAs Service Organization Controls (SOC 2) Type II audit or other security audit with audit objectives deemed sufficient by the University, which attests the Selected Firm/Vendor’s security policies, procedures and controls;
+- security audit by a third party with audit scope and objectives deemed sufficient by the University, which attests the Selected Firm/Vendor’s security policies, procedures, and controls;

-- vulnerability scan of Selected Firm/Vendor’s electronic systems and facilities that are used in any way to deliver electronic services under this agreement; and
+- vulnerability scan by a third party of Selected Firm/Vendor’s electronic systems and facilities that are used in any way to deliver electronic services under this agreement; and

-- formal penetration test of Selected Firm/Vendor’s electronic systems and facilities that are used in any way to deliver electronic services under this agreement.
+- formal penetration test by a third party of Selected Firm/Vendor’s electronic systems and facilities that are used in any way to deliver electronic services under this agreement.

 a.
 Selected Firm/Vendor will comply with all applicable laws and industry standards in performing services under this agreement.
 Any Selected Firm/Vendor personnel visiting the University’s facilities will comply with all applicable University policies regarding access to, use of, and conduct within such facilities.
 The University will provide copies of such policies to Selected Firm/Vendor upon request.

 c.
-If the Payment Card Industry Data Security Standards (PCI-DSS) are applicable to the Selected Firm/Vendor service provided to the University, the Selected Firm/Vendor will, upon written request, furnish proof of compliance with PCI-DSS within 10 business days of the request.
+If the Payment Card Industry Data Security Standard (PCI-DSS) is applicable to the Selected Firm/Vendor service provided to the University, the Selected Firm/Vendor agrees to: